Mitchell-13/pack_tracker/README.md

 ## Bookmarklet helper

-This project includes `static/bookmarklet.js`, which opens a quick-add form and auto-fills the current page URL as the ticket link.
+This project includes `static/bookmarklet.js`, which opens a quick-add form and auto-fills the current page URL as the link.

 1. Make sure this app is running.
 2. Create a browser bookmark with this URL (single line):